10 Reasons to Take a Mediterranean Cruise

 4. Journey to Middle Earth

 The Romans named the Mediterranean for being in the centre (medi-) or the Earth (-terranean).
 And it’s on the surrounding shores that you’ll find the origins of Western Civilization.

 Now set sail for Pompeii in southern Italy for a perfectly preserved snapshot of the ancient world.
 Or if your trip takes you to Morocco, you can learn about the ancient Moors who ruled the region for centuries.
 Or how about a 3 Continent Cruise in the Eastern Mediterranean?

 5. Diverse Cuisine

 Mediterranean cruises give you the chance to try authentic tastes and flavors from many of the world’s favorite culinary hot spots.
-From the fresh seafood in the South of France to rustic Italian cooking, there will be mouthwatering surprises everywhere you travel.
+From the delicate dishes of France to rustic Italian cooking and down-to-earth Greek food, there will be mouthwatering surprises everywhere you travel.

 Plus, cruise chefs will rustle up specially selected meals from across the globe in a variety of restaurants, giving you plenty of opportunities to try different types of food.

 Some holidays don’t make it particularly easy to step outside of your immediate circle – not so on a cruise.
 The communal setting of a cruise ship is the perfect place to meet new friends, as well as getting to know old ones better!
 Of course, if you just want to spend time with family and friends, you can do that too!